 There are currently two scholarship opportunities for potential and enrolled students.
 Find out which scholarship could be right for you.

 Cornerstone Foundation SCMS Scholarship

 Thanks to the generous contributions of SCMS alumni and students, Cornerstone Resources, Cornerstone Foundation, TruStage, and others, scholarship grants are available for eligible students in the SCMS program.

-To be eligible for grant assistance, student must be enrolled in SCMS.
+To be eligible for grant assistance, the student must be enrolled in SCMS.
 Simply complete the application on the Cornerstone Foundation website and submit it during the application period.

 c2c (Connect to Collaborate) Scholarship

 The Cornerstone Foundation and Southwest CUNA Management School (SCMS) have joined forces to invest in the future of the credit union system through the SCMS c2c (Connect to Collaborate) Scholarship.

 Do you have talented staff under the age of 40?
 Are you looking for opportunities to hone and develop their leadership skills? c2c connects young professionals and identifies rising leaders.
 Up to the full amount of SCMS tuition for one year paid by the student’s credit union will be reimbursed for one student.